 CBTP faculty are members of the IU Simon Cancer Center, a matrix organization with an extensive range of cancer efforts and activities.
 Faculty preceptors represent the departments of Biochemistry and Molecular Biology, Cellular and Integrative Physiology, Medicine, Microbiology and Immunology, Medical and Molecular Genetics, Obstetrics and Gynecology, Pediatrics, Pharmacology and Toxicology, Surgery and Urology.

-Ongoing NIH-, ACS- and DOD-funded research programs are focused in breast cancer, hematopoiesis, microbiology and immunology, experimental and developmental therapeutics, cancer prevention and control, and tumor microenvironment and metastasis.
+Ongoing NIH-, ACS- and DOD-funded research programs are focused in hematopoiesis and hematologic malignancies, experimental and developmental therapeutics, cancer prevention and control, and tumor microenvironment and metastasis.

 The CBTP is designed to enhance the training received in any individual laboratory or department.
 Trainees are exposed to a broad range of cancer-related research encompassing both basic and clinical aspects of the disease.
 CBTP predoctoral students fulfill the requirements of their individual basic science departments and complete the cancer biology minor.
 Predoctoral CBTP trainees attend both a basic science and a clinical seminar series, co-sponsored by the IU Simon Cancer Center, and participate and present in the monthly meeting of trainees and in the IU Simon Cancer Center's annual Cancer Research Day.